 It turns out over 88% of Americans choose the wrong plan and end up wasting more than $500 a year.
 Don't let that be you!
 This post walks through how to save and make smart choices when deciding on individual health insurance for your family.

 What is individual health insurance?

 Individual health insurance, or private insurance, consists of plans that individuals and families can purchase on the Federal Exchange or Marketplace (also known as Obamacare) or their own state exchanges.

 Open Enrollment is the time between November 1st and December 15th when you can sign up for individual health insurance for the following year.

-Before you sign up for a plan, it's important to understanding your best options, especially with all the changes in the market this year.
-Take Command Health is here to help you understand the health insurance market, see through the fine print, and make a smart decision.
+Before you sign up for a plan, it's important to understand your best options, especially with all the changes in the market this year.
+Take Command is here to help you understand the health insurance market, see through the fine print, and make a smart decision.

 Here's a couple things to keep in mind:

 Doctor networks continue to stay small: An ongoing trend since the start of Obamacare, many plans will cover an increasingly smaller percentage of doctors in a given area.
 That leaves the consumer with fewer choices and a greater chance of having to go out of network to get the care they need.
 This is a strategy used by carriers to keep costs down, but it leaves consumers financially vulnerable for shouldering those scary and sky-high out-of-network costs.
 It's always smart to check every year if your doctor will remain on your network.

 Premiums are still really expensive: While premiums decreased by 4% across the board, according to CMS, they are still too expensive for those who don't qualify for premium tax credits to off-set the costs.
 We see markets stabilizing and more and more options designed to help individuals afford health insurance.
 Here are a few things to keep in mind that are new to 2020 or in the past year.